 Figure 2 The change of total moral loading difference over years.

 H2 and H3 proposed that Democrat candidates increasingly focus more on care and fairness than Republicans over time, while Republicans increasingly focus more on loyalty, authority, and sanctity than Democrats.
 To test them, we examined the moral loading change in each moral dimension.
 We used the moral loading of each dimension as dependent variable and year, party and their interaction as independent variable.
 We expected to find significant interactions between year and party, which could indicate the differences between party increased or decreased.
 However, no significant effects were detected (see Figure 3).
 The reason might be, first, that we only have 32 debates as variables, limiting the statistic power to detect small effects.
 Second, the loading in some years like 2004, 2008, and 2012 violated the trend of it in previous years.
 For example, in the care dimension, we can observe that the loading of Democrats was higher than Republicans during 1976 to 2000 and 2016, but was lower during 2004 to 2012.
-If we excluded these three years, we could get significant interaction effects for care, fairness, cheating, and authority.

 Figure 3 The change of Democrats’ and Republicans’ moral loading in each dimension over years.

-Discussion
+Discussion and Future Direction

 This research quantitatively explores the moral divergence of the televised United States presidential debates across 13 presidential elections since the first televised presidential debate from 1960 to 2020.
-It introduces (Hjarvard, 2013, p.
-153)(Hjarvard, 2013, p.
-154)an innovative angle to explore presidential debates by bridging mediatization with MFT.
-It is also the first study to operationalize moral divergence as a key indicator of mediatization, and it completes the three main tasks for a mediatization research agenda: historicity (“longitudinal studies or cross-temporal comparisons”), specificity (“differentiating and specifying the currently too general talk of mediatization”), and measurability (“quantitative measurability”) (Ekström, Fornäs, Jansson, & Jerslev, 2016, p.
+It introduces mediatization as a prism for presidential debate exploration from an institutional perspective – exploring the “transformative process” (Hjarvard, 2013, p.
+153) in political institution caused by mediatization within the presidential debate context.
+This institutional perspective at the meso level enable us to “make generalizations across the situational contexts of micro-social encounters” (Hjarvard, 2013, p.
+154) such as a specific debate format (in terms of town hall, podium, and commentator) in a specific year.
+Moreover, by operationalizing moral divergence – difference in moral loads – as a key indicator of mediatization, this study overcomes three main challenges of mediatization research: historicity (“longitudinal studies or cross-temporal comparisons”), specificity (“differentiating and specifying the currently too general talk of mediatization”), and measurability (“quantitative measurability”) (Ekström, Fornäs, Jansson, & Jerslev, 2016, p.
 1098).
-The implications that the presidential debaters have increasingly been talking past each other rather than to each other, could be valuable to develop difficult but fruitful conversations.
+So, the current study contributes to both political debate and mediatization literature.

 Our results show a clear moral divergence between Democrat and Republican candidates, and significant increase of moral divergence along with the development of mediatization since 1980.
 We also found that the first debate of each election debate series almost always diverges more than the rest of the debates.
 Moreover, almost every Democrat presidential candidate’s speech in the debates carried more moral load than their Republican rivals across all five moral foundations (except the vice dimension of sanctity foundation), even in loyalty/betrayal and authority/subversion, the two moral foundations that Liberals are supposed to care much less than Conservatives.
 Our findings shed light to the two fundamental questions that are essential for presidential debates to better serve our democracy: whether Democrat and Republican candidates could understand and discuss with each other, and whether they wanted to understand and discus with each other.